bluetyson/FASERIP-Slugfest/DnD-battler/README.md

 - If you want to simulate a -4 CS multiattack on everyone at once - set mook = 1 for one side and leave zero on the other.
 To turn off, have everyone be mooks.
     - still need a mode where can attack, say in groups of 6 at any given time.

+- Code is a work in progress, so breaking changes will happen to abilities in the CSV and old runtest* files.
+Copy the latest version into the bestiaryFASERIP to run in that case.
+- If stuck, open an issue, or ask on the blog if you prefer.
+Probably notice here more quickly

 # Documentation
 This module allows the simulation of a FASERIP encounter.
 It has three main classes:  Dice (and its derivatives), Character, Encounter.